Eagle skull

 HUIA

-The huia was probably New Zealand's most eccentric bird.
-It was a large 48 cm (19 inch) black bird with a bright orange "wattle" at the base of an ivory beak.
+The huia was probably New Zealand's most eccentric bird - a large 48 cm (19 inch) black bird with a bright orange "wattle" at the base of an ivory beak.
 It had a distinguishing wide band of white at the end of its long tail feathers.

 Huia were so sexually dimorphic, and unique because of the different beak forms of the male and female, that they were at first thought to be separate species.

-They were normally found feeding in pairs.
-In cooperative roles, the male used his short strong beak, which resembled the beak of a starling, to break up rotting tree trunks in search of huhu bugs and other insects.
-The female used her long curved beak, which was like a nectar feeder's, to reach into otherwise unreachable places.
+They were normally found feeding in pairs in cooperative roles.
+The male used his short strong beak, which resembled the beak of a starling, to break up rotting tree trunks in search of huhu bugs and other insects.
+The female's long curved beak like a nectar feeder's, could get into places otherwise unreachable.

 Huia